Jun 19, 2020

 Leaders with high sense of executive presence are able to command attention, project confidence and be heard above others.
 When people with executive presence enter a room, others recognise their leadership before they have even spoken.
-Executive presence is not simply about being confident and shouting louder than others, though.
-Emotional intelligence, including the art of listening, is a key trait of those with executive presence.
+Leadership executive presence is not about being confident and shouting louder than others.
+Emotional wisdom, intelligence and communication are three core components.
+When it comes to communication the art of deep listening, is a key trait of those with wholesome leadership executive presence.

-Going back to the line “you can listen as well as you hear” has a very profound meaning and it reminds me about the about the Chinese symbol for hearing, or shall I say listening.
+Going back to the line “you can listen as well as you hear” has a very profound meaning and it reminds me about the about the Chinese symbol for hearing, or shall I say deep listening.
 The Chinese symbol for listening is made up of six distinct words.
 Only when these six words are integrated it describes what we call in English compassionate, empathic active listening.
-These six words being as per https://rwwleadership.wordpress.com:

-1. You: When others are talking you as the listener play an equal role for the communication to be effective.
-If you are not playing your part the message may be confused or lost.
+1. You: When someone is talking with you, remember, as the listener to play an equal role for the communication to be wholesome.
+When you are not playing your part the message may get confused or lost, thus coming across as unwholesome.

 2. Eyes: Listen with your eyes.
-Maintain eye contact as you listen, observe the physiology and body language of the speaker.
-You will pick up on so much more that is being communicated as you become more observant and interested in the speaker.
+Many say the eyes are the windows to the soul.
+It is crucial to maintain healthy eye contact as you listen, and observe the physiology and body language of the speaker.
+This will give you the opportunity to pick many more things.
+This enhances your communication as you become much more observant and genuinely show interest in the speaker.

 3. Undivided Attention: Give the speaker your undivided attention.
-Don’t become distracted by other people or by technology.
+This means removing all distractions such as emails, phones, laptops and any other thing you deem a distraction.
+Never become distracted by other people or by technology.
+The speaker needs to be given 100% attention.

-4. Heart: Listen with your heart, be open to their opinion and their logic even if it differs from yours.
-Take time to understand their view point before responding.
+4. Heart: Listen with your heart which would require you to tap into your emotional wisdom and emotional intelligence.
+Be open to the speaker's opinion and their logic even if it differs from yours.
+Give time and take your time to truly comprehend the speaker's viewpoint before responding.

 5. King: Treat the speaker like royalty.
 Imagine that they are the most important person in the world and give them the respect and attention that they deserve.

-6. Ear: Finally listen with your ear.
-Take time to listen to the exact words, phrases and tone of the communication.
+6. Ear: Finally listen with your ears.
+Take time to listen to the exact words, phrases and patterns of the speech of the speaker.
+It is important to be aware of the pitch tone, speed and volume of the voice as it gives you the opportunity to be mindful with your communication.

-Executive presence from the Chinese symbol for hearing or listening is simply about integrating the brain, heart and the body.
+Leadership executive presence from the Chinese symbol for hearing or listening is simply about integrating the brain, heart and body.
 So, you are not just hearing the voice, you are actually listening to the body language and feelings of the person as well.

 Are you actively, empathetically and with compassion listening or are you just using your ears to hear?
-Is your brain, heart and whole body integrated?
-Your poise, body language and eye contact are they clearly indicating you are paying and giving attention, listening to the speaker.
-Some with a high sense of executive presence could become an amazing leader.
+Is your brain, heart and whole-body integrated?
+Your poise, body language and eye contact need to clearly indicate you are paying and giving attention, listening to the speaker.
+Some with a high sense of leadership executive presence could become an amazing leader.
 Such leaders are great listeners because of three practices:

 1. Success Through Others